 Transportation of Hazardous Materials Insurance

 Transportation of hazardous materials causes unique highway safety concerns.
 One of these concerns is the release of cargo that may contaminate or injure those coming in contact with the hazardous substance.
 These crashes may also cause fires, explosions and the release of toxic fumes.
 Imagine the cost of clean-up and other damages that could occur if a tanker full of hazardous materials were to explode on a busy highway.
-Now, try to imagine covering these costs without being covered by insurance.
+Now, try to imagine covering these costs without insurance.

 What Are Hazardous Materials?

-The Secretary of Transportation has defined hazardous materials as “any substance that poses an unreasonable risk to heal and safety or property.”
+The Secretary of Transportation has defined hazardous materials as “any substance that poses an unreasonable risk to health and safety or property.”
 Many people recognize the most commonly known hazardous materials but you might not recognize some types of goods as hazardous.

 Here are some types of materials that are considered hazardous when transporting: